 School Resource Officers provide assistance to students, teachers, and principals by providing information and resources on critical topics during school assemblies.
 Assembly topics have included information on curfew, truancy, and other laws with an impact on students, avoiding gangs, bullying, teen dating and violence, domestic violence, avoiding destructive relationships, and suicide prevention.
 These sessions are led by SROs who have received specialized training on topics ranging from suicide prevention, youth development, and domestic violence.
+Upon the request of a teacher, SROs also provide shorter presentations during the beginning of class.
+These sessions provide an opportunity for officers to discuss various safety concerns and for students to ask questions of the officers and obtain information on upcoming events and opportunities.

-SY 2011/2012 DEPLOYMENT
+SY 2012/2013 DEPLOYMENT